DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-As a result, the parent container of View will be returned to the console, as in:
+As a result, the parent container of the View will be returned to the console, as in:

 ~~~html
 <section id="app" class="main__container">